soniah/blog/content/posts/2011-08-02-setting-up-gitweb-on-your-ubuntu-workstation.md

 sudo git clone --bare ~/foo foo.git
 </pre>

 Next, a little gotcha.
 You need to enable the **post-update** hook, so that the required info is generated for the http server.
-The &#8220;gotcha&#8221; is that you need to enable the hook **then** do a push to your server repository, otherwise the server info isn't updated:
+The "gotcha" is that you need to enable the hook **then** do a push to your server repository, otherwise the server info isn't updated:

 <pre class="brush: bash; title: ; notranslate" title="">cd ~/foo/.git/hooks
 mv post-update.sample post-update